Ignite the Night

-Ignite the Night is the third studio album by American country music artist Chase Rice, and his third overall.
+Ignite the Night is the third studio album by American country music artist Chase Rice.
 It was released on August 19, 2014 via Dack Janiels and Columbia Nashville.

 Commercial performance

 The album debuted at number one on the Billboard Top Country Albums and at number three on the Billboard 200, selling 44,000 copies.
 As of November 2015, the album has sold 305,300 copies in the U.S.

 In Canada, the album debuted at number seven on the Canadian Albums Chart, selling 2,600 copies in its first week.